Frequently Asked Questions About Tummy Tucks

 - When do I return for follow-up care?

 Previous abdominal surgery may limit the potential results of a tummy tuck.
-In women who have undergone cesarean section, the existing scars may often be incorporated into the new scar.
+In women who have undergone a cesarean section, the existing scars may often be incorporated into the new scar.

 Questions to ask Dr. Rocheford